Shanshantina/weather-dashboard/README.md

 # weather-dashboard

 ## Description
-The weather dashboard made by using the OpenWeather API (https://openweathermap.org/api) to retrieve weather data for cities for travelers.
+The weather dashboard made by using the [OpenWeatherAPI](https://openweathermap.org/api) to retrieve weather data for cities for travelers.

 Criteria selections including:
 1. When user searches for a city, it presents current and future conditions for that city and that city is added to the search history.